TMiguelT/miniwdl/docs/getting_started.md

 ## Fetch viral-pipelines

-For this exercise we'll use the [Broad Institute's viral sequencing pipeline](https://github.com/broadinstitute/viral-pipelines/) which includes an EBOV test dataset.
+For this exercise we'll use the [Broad Institute's viral sequencing pipeline](https://github.com/broadinstitute/viral-pipelines/), which includes a small EBOV dataset for testing.
 Start by fetching a copy,

 ```
 wget -nv -O - https://github.com/broadinstitute/viral-pipelines/archive/v2.1.0.2.tar.gz | tar zx